 Leigh syndrome affects at least 1 in 40,000 newborns.
 The condition is more common in certain populations.
 For example, the condition occurs in approximately 1 in 2,000 newborns in the Saguenay Lac-Saint-Jean region of Quebec, Canada and in approximately 1 in 1,700 individuals on the Faroe Islands.

-Leigh syndrome can be caused by mutations in one of more than 75 different genes.
+Leigh syndrome can be caused by variants (also called mutations) in one of more than 110 different genes.
 In humans, most genes are found in DNA in the cell's nucleus, called nuclear DNA.
 However, some genes are found in DNA in specialized structures in the cell called mitochondria.
 This type of DNA is known as mitochondrial DNA (mtDNA).
-While most people with Leigh syndrome have a mutation in nuclear DNA, about 20 percent have a mutation in mtDNA.
+While most people with Leigh syndrome have a variant in nuclear DNA, about 20 percent have a variant in mtDNA.

 Disruption of complex I, also called NADH:ubiquinone oxidoreductase, is the most common cause of Leigh syndrome, accounting for nearly one third of cases of the condition.
 At least 25 genes involved in the formation of complex I, found in either nuclear or mitochondrial DNA, have been associated with Leigh syndrome.

-The most common mtDNA mutation in Leigh syndrome affects the MT-ATP6 gene, which provides instructions for making a piece of complex V, also known as the ATP synthase protein complex.
+The most common mtDNA variant in Leigh syndrome affects the MT-ATP6 gene, which provides instructions for making a piece of complex V, also known as the ATP synthase protein complex.
 Using the energy provided by the other protein complexes, the ATP synthase complex generates ATP.
-MT-ATP6 gene mutations, found in approximately 10 percent of people with Leigh syndrome, block the generation of ATP.
-Other mtDNA mutations associated with Leigh syndrome decrease the activity of other oxidative phosphorylation protein complexes or lead to reduced formation of mitochondrial proteins, all of which impair mitochondrial energy production.
+MT-ATP6 gene variants , found in approximately 10 percent of people with Leigh syndrome, block the generation of ATP.
+Other mtDNA variants associated with Leigh syndrome decrease the activity of other oxidative phosphorylation protein complexes or lead to reduced formation of mitochondrial proteins, all of which impair mitochondrial energy production.

-Other gene mutations associated with Leigh syndrome decrease the activity of one or more oxidative phosphorylation protein complexes or affect additional steps related to energy production.
-For example, Leigh syndrome can be caused by mutations in genes that form the pyruvate dehydrogenase complex or coenzyme Q10, both of which are involved in mitochondrial energy production.
-Mutations in genes that direct the replication of mtDNA or the production of mitochondrial proteins can also disrupt mitochondrial energy production.
+Other gene variants associated with Leigh syndrome decrease the activity of one or more oxidative phosphorylation protein complexes or affect additional steps related to energy production.
+For example, Leigh syndrome can be caused by variants in genes that form the pyruvate dehydrogenase complex or coenzyme Q10, both of which are involved in mitochondrial energy production.
+Variants in genes that direct the replication of mtDNA or the production of mitochondrial proteins can also disrupt mitochondrial energy production.

 Although the exact mechanism is unclear, researchers believe that impaired oxidative phosphorylation can lead to cell death because of decreased energy available in the cell.
 Certain tissues that require large amounts of energy, such as the brain, muscles, and heart, seem especially sensitive to decreases in cellular energy.
 Cell death in the brain likely causes the characteristic lesions seen in Leigh syndrome, which contribute to the signs and symptoms of the condition.
 Cell death in other sensitive tissues may also contribute to the features of Leigh syndrome.

-In a small number of affected individuals with mutations in nuclear DNA, Leigh syndrome is inherited in an X-linked recessive pattern.
-The condition has this pattern of inheritance when the mutated gene is located on the X chromosome, which is one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
-Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
+In a small number of affected individuals with variants in nuclear DNA, Leigh syndrome is inherited in an X-linked recessive pattern.
+The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
+In individuals who have only one X chromosome (typical for males), one altered copy of the gene in each cell is sufficient to cause the condition.
+In people who have two X chromosomes (typical for females), a variant would have to occur in both copies of the gene to cause the disorder.
+Because it is unlikely that both copies of a gene would be altered, people with one X chromosome are affected by X-linked recessive disorders much more frequently than those with two.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition